Saeed Ahmed, MD, FAPA, FASAM

 Jasser Khairallah, DO

 Jasser Khairallah, DODr.
 Khairallah is an Assistant Professor in Clinical Family Medicine at the Indiana University School of Medicine.
 He is double board certified in family medicine and addiction medicine.
 He completed medical school at A.T.
 Still University Kirksville College of Osteopathic Medicine followed by residency training in family medicine at Northwestern McGaw Medical Center.
 He continued on to the Stanford University Department of Psychiatry and Behavioral Health where he completed fellowship training in addiction medicine.
 During this time, he was a REACH fellow in Cohort 3 and completed research focusing on screening, diagnosis, and treatment of OUD in patients identifying as BIPOC.
 He went on to start a dual-diagnosis clinic at Eskenazi Health, a county operated and federally qualified health care system, in Indianapolis, Indiana where his practice primarily focuses on the treatment of patients with substance use disorders and co-occurring psychiatric diagnoses.
 Dr. Khairallah’s mission is to address the cultural and psychosocial barriers that exist in communities of color with the hope of increasing addiction treatment in the primary care setting.
 This involves taking a collaborative multidisciplinary approach to acknowledge and mitigate obstacles to sobriety including decades of intergenerational substance use, over-policing, and disinvestment in these communities.
-His interest in the overlap between addiction and the legal system has led him to pursue a Master of Jurisprudence in Health Law at the Loyola University School of Law.
 Dr. Khairallah also has a deep passion for educating the next generation of addiction providers.
 He serves as the Director of the Summer Scholar Program in Addiction Medicine for IU medical students, an elective preceptor for the Adolescent Medicine Fellowship Program at Riley Children’s Hospital, and assists with the clinical education of medical students at the Marian University School of Osteopathic Medicine.
-He is beyond excited to join as a mentor and welcome the next cohort of scholars to the REACH family!
+He is beyond excited to continue as a mentor and welcome the next cohort of scholars to the REACH family!

 Britney Lambert, MD

 Britney LambertBritney Lambert, MD is a board certified psychiatrist and Assistant Professor of Psychiatry at Baylor College of Medicine.
 Dr. Lambert graduated from Spelman College and Boston University School of Medicine.
 She completed residency at LSU-New Orleans where she served proudly as the resident chair of diversity and inclusion.
 Following residency she completed addiction psychiatry fellowship at Baylor College of Medicine.
 Dr. Lambert currently spends her clinical time as emergency psychiatry faculty at Ben Taub Hospital, a level one trauma center in Houston.
+She also serves on the executive board of the Texas Mental Health Equity Mentorship Network for Baylor College of Medicine.
 In her free time, Dr. Lambert enjoys spending time with her family in her hometown of Fort Lauderdale.

 Myra L. Mathis-Uwanogho, MD